-Campers will find a trail to Arch Rock from within White Tank Campground and take the left split in the road.
-The trail begins alongside campsite nine, and there is day use parking near site fifteen (at the end of the loop).
+Campers will find a trail to Arch Rock from within White Tank Campground.
+Driving into the campground, take the left split in the road.
+A path to Arch Rock begins alongside campsite nine.
 The arch is an eighth of a mile up the trail and easy to spot.
-Take your time getting there and read the placards along the trail that describe the geological history that contributed to the creation of the arch.
+Take your time getting to Arch Rock and read the placards along the trail that describe the geological history that contributed to the creation of the arch.

-Past the arch, the trail curves to the left, circling back to the campground to complete the brief loop.
-This is a level, easy, and family-friendly hike.
+This is easy and family-friendly hike makes a nice outing.
 Arches are always cool to see, so go check it out.
-There is an entrance fee for Joshua Tree National Park but no permit is required to hike to Arch Rock.
+Joshua Tree National Park has an entrance fee, but no permit is required to hike to Arch Rock.

-To get to the trailhead: From the intersection with Park Boulevard and Pinto Basin Road, 4.5 miles south of the north entrance, head west on Pinto Basin Road for 2.7 miles to White Tank Campground.
+To get to White Tank Campground: From the intersection with Park Boulevard and Pinto Basin Road (4.5 miles south of the north entrance), head southwest on Pinto Basin Road for 2.7 miles to White Tank Campground.
 Enter the campground and proceed to the trailhead near site #9.
 Coming from the other direction, White Tank Campground is 27 mile up Pinto Basin Road from the Cottonwood Visitor Center.

 You may also view a regional map of surrounding California Desert trails and campgrounds.